 Procedures.
 All services proposed to be provided by our independent registered public accounting firm that do not require specific pre-approval by the Audit Committee are submitted to the Company's Chief Financial Officer, who determines whether such services are included within those that have received general pre-approval by the Audit Committee.
-All services proposed to be provided by our independent registered public accounting firm that require specific pre-approval by the Audit Committee are submitted to the Audit Committee or its delegated member by both the independent registered public accounting firm, determining whether such services are in compliance with the Audit Committee's pre-approval policies, and reporting the results of his monitoring on a periodic basis to the Audit Committee.
+All services proposed to be provided by our independent registered public accounting firm that require specific pre-approval by the Audit Committee are submitted to the Audit Committee or its delegated member by both the independent registered public accounting firm and the Company's Chief Financial Officer.
+The Chief Financial Officer is responsible for monitoring the performance of the services provided by the independent registered public accounting firm, determining whether such services are in compliance with the Audit Committee's pre-approval policies, and reporting the results of his monitoring on a periodic basis to the Audit Committee.